-- New South Wales Department of Finance, Services and Innovation, Fair Trading Division: Coronavirus (COVID-19) FAQs on Consumer and Business Rights.
+- New South Wales Department of Finance, Services and Innovation, Fair Trading Division: Coronavirus (COVID-19) Information for Businesses and Consumers.

-- South Australia Consumer and Business Services: COVID-19 Update.
+- South Australia Consumer and Business Services: COVID-19 Updates.

-- South Australia Department of Health: Information for the Community - COVID-19.
+- South Australia Department of Health: Coronavirus Disease 2019.

 - Tasmanian Chamber of Commerce and Industry: COVID-19 Business Resources.

 - Victorian Chamber of Commerce and Industry: COVID-19 (Coronavirus) Resources for Businesses.

 - Victorian Department of Health and Human Resources: Coronavirus Disease (COVID-19).

 What is the Australian government doing to assist businesses affected by the coronavirus?

 All arms of government have committed a combined total of $189 billion, which is intended to support businesses and households.
 Key business-centered interventions include cash injections into SMBs, accelerated depreciation deductions, wage subsidies for apprentices and trainees, guarantees on new business loans, and deferments on tax payments.